dex1n/ArgCat/README.md

     arguments:
       # Declare a positional argument for the main parser.
       -
         # Mainly used for main arguments.
-If this is set to True, the argument will be filtered out before being passed
+        # If this is set to True, the argument will be filtered out before being passed into subparser's handler.
-        # into subparser's handler.
-Default value is False.
+        # Default value is False.
-        # In below case, the argument test will not be passed into any subparser's handler even this test
+        # In this case, the argument test will not be passed into any subparser's handler,
-        # argument has a valid value instead of None.
+        # even this test argument has a valid value instead of None.
         ignored_by_subparser: True
         nargs: "?"
         dest: "test"
         metavar: "TEST"
         type: "str" # The default type for this is "str".
 Use the type's lexical name here and ArgCat will try to convert it to the type object.
         help: "Just for test"
-  init: # This is a subparser without any argument.
+  init: # This is a subparser without any argument but only a help tip.
     help: "Initialize something."
-  info: # This is a subparser has only one argument.
+  info: # This is a subparser has only one positional argument.
     help: "Show information of something."
     arguments:
       -
         nargs: "?"
         dest: "detail"
         metavar: "DETAIL"
-        type: "str" # The default type is "str".
-For this attribute we need to generate the right type from this type string when loading this file.
+        type: "str"
         help: "The detail of the information"
-  config: # This is a sub parser has a few arguments and one group.
+  config: # This is a sub parser has a few named arguments and one group.
     help: "Config something."
     argument_groups:  # All groups this subparser has.
       a_group:  # Group name can be any valid string.
 And any argument in the group should declare this in its argument config.
         name: "Actual group name"
         description: "Group description"
         is_mutually_exclusive: true # Whether the group is mutually exclusive.
+This is an useful property for some cases.
     arguments:
       -
         name_or_flags: ["-n", "--name"]